immagiov4/FieldWise_Backend/README.md

       3. What are the benefits of using them?
       ...etc
       ```
-      - **sessionId**: When provided, maintains conversation context across requests.
-If not provided, a new conversation starts and a new sessionId is generated.
+      - **history**: When provided, maintains conversation context across requests.
+If not provided, a new conversation starts.
    - Response Body:
       ```json
       {
          "reply": "string",              // AI's response message
-         "sessionId": "string",          // Session identifier for context tracking "feedback": "string",           // Specific feedback on user's input "correctnessPercent": number    // Accuracy score of user's input (0-100) }
+         "feedback": "string",           // Negative-only feedback on user's input "correctnessPercent": number    // Accuracy score of user's input (0-100) }
       ```
 #### Audio Transcription
 - **POST /ai/transcribe**: Transcribes an audio file.
    - Request: `multipart/form-data` with an `audio` field